Post Masters Graduate Certificate:

 The Family Nurse Practitioner (FNP) certificate program is designed to prepare students who already possess a Master’s in Nursing for advance practice as an FNP.
 All applicants must have both an undergraduate as well as graduate degree in Nursing.
 This program of study meets the guidelines for nurse practitioner education as recommended by the American Association of Colleges of Nursing and the National Organization of Nurse Practitioner Faculties.

+Courses are offered in a one day a week schedule.
 In addition to course work, the student will be required to complete 720 clinical hours in precepted primary care.
 Preceptors can be licensed physicians or advanced practice nurses.
 Two hundred clinical hours must be with a nurse practitioner.

 - Certificate Requirements

 Associate Professor, DNP & FNP Coordinator

 Campus Box 125, Gunter Hall

 School of Nursing